World Cup warning: White Ferns smash Australia in final warm-up match

 The White Ferns have produced the ultimate confidence boost going into the World Cup, smashing Australia by nine wickets in their final warm-up match today.

-Chasing 322 to win, the White Ferns brutalised the Australian bowlers to reach the target with a whopping 41 balls to spare at Bert Sucliffe Oval in Lincoln.
+Chasing 322 to win, the White Ferns brutalised the Australian bowlers to reach the target with a whopping 41 balls to spare at Bert Sutcliffe Oval in Lincoln.

 Sophie Devine blasted a phenomenal unbeaten 161 off 117 balls, Amelia Kerr crushed 92 not out off 75 and Suzie Bates 63 off 68 to all have runs under their belt heading into the World Cup opener against the West Indies at Bay Oval on Friday.